Extreme matrices or how an exponential map links classical and free extreme laws: Connections between extreme laws

-We would like to stress that the same functional form of the PDF may lead to either classical or free Extreme Value Statistics, depending if the PDF represents the one-dimensional,classical probability or represents spectral PDF of the ensemble of asymptotically large matrices.
+We stress that the same functional form of the PDF may lead to either classical or free extreme law, depending if the PDF represents the one-dimensional, classical probability or represents spectral PDF of the ensemble of asymptotically large matrices.
 Examples~3, 4 and 6 show it explicitly, for each domain: Weibull, Fr\'{e}chet and Gumbel, respectively.